jjakk/Froyo-API/README.md

 # Froyo API
 This is the official API for Froyo.
-The API can be used to automate any interactions with the social network that you would traditionally make through Froyo's mobile the app.
+This API can be used to automate any interactions with the social network that you would traditionally make through the mobile the app.
 ## API Endpoint
 All request are relative to the URL `https://froyo.social`
 <br>